Watch Nicole and Chuck's speech about their story at the ALS ONE Snow Ball in March 2025

 Chuck and Nicole's Story

 Chuck’s health began to decline and by November he was noticing significant changes, marked by unexplained symptoms and alarming weight loss.
 Initially attributed to potential liver issues, further evaluation led to a devastating diagnosis.
 At the age of 38, Chuck was officially diagnosed in February 2024 with limb-onset, sporadic ALS.
-As they grappled with this life-altering news, Nicole took proactive steps to secure childcare support, adjusting their earlier plans for Chuck to become a stay-at-home father.
+Amidst the emotional turmoil, they welcomed an au pair named Wendy and their third child, Jenna, into their family.

 Show Your Support in the Following Ways